 Probation in Texas is one of the two forms of “community supervision” authorized by law.
 Community supervision consists of programs, sanctions, and conditions set forth by a court that a person has to meet as an alternative to jail or prison.
 Community supervision (formerly called adult probation) may be ordered for misdemeanor or felony offenses and is generally imposed in lieu of a jail or prison sentence.

 A person receives probation or is placed on community supervision in Texas after a plea of guilty and a finding of guilt and the person is ordered to comply with the conditions of community supervision instead of receiving a jail or prison sentence.
-A Fort Worth probation lawyer could help.
+A Texas probation lawyer could help.
 Our team of attorneys could further explain this process and work to get you the best possible outcome under the circumstances.

 A misdemeanor punishable by jail can be probated for up to two years.
 A felony can generally be probated for up to ten years.

 A judge may release a person from probation early for most cases at 1/3 time, when it is in the best interest of society and the probationer.
 This is discretionary.
 However, a review at 1/2 time is mandatory upon request.
 Even though this type of review is mandatory upon request, however, a probationer does not have a right to early termination.
 Instead, it is purely discretionary on the part of the judge to allow someone to be released from probation early.

 Probation in Texas is not available for sentences that are 10 years or longer.
 While juries are allowed to probate most offenses, judges face limitations on which offenses may and may not be probated.
 These limitations were set out in Code of Criminal Procedure 42.12 Section 3g and these offenses are known as “3g offenses” in Texas.
 They are now set out in Article 42A.054 but are still referred to as “3g offenses.”

 The judge sets conditions of probation.
 The most common conditions of probation or deferred adjudication in Texas requires that a probationer: